 So, you’re navigating your first long-distance relationship and it’s scary as hell.
-That’s because most people assume long-distance (LD) relationships are doomed to fail.
+That’s because most people assume long-distance (LD) relationships are doomed to fail before they even begin.
 The reality is, you’re dating someone who lives across the state, country, or world with the hopes you’ll continue to dig each other despite being physically apart.
 That’s intimidating.
 The good news is that a slew of researchers have proved distance truly does make us like the other person more, and LD couples may be more successful in the end over their regionally-close counterparts.

 In fact, long distance can be incredibly fun and prompt one of the greatest bonds in your life.
 Here are eight important tips for how to make a long-distance relationship work, including easy dos and don’ts to keep your relationship (and self) healthy.